ehfazrezwan/mern-messenger-clone-backend/README.md

   <h3 align="center">MERN Stack clone of Facebook Messenger App (Backend)</h3>

   <p align="center">
     Full stack clone project of the Facebook Messenger web app.
 The frontend is a cloned copy of https://github.com/drakosi99/messenger-mern-starter-project - a REACT.js app, whereas the backend is a custom implementation by yours truly.
 Using MERN as the tech stack here.
+Super bare-bones with only base functionalities - with plans to expand functionalities using the latest and greatest in tech stacks.
     <br />
-    <a href="https://github.com/ehfazrezwan/mern-messenger-clone-backend"><strong>Explore the docs »</strong></a>
+    <a href="https://mern-messenger-clone-ec780.web.app/"><strong>Explore the docs »</strong></a>
     <br />
     <br />
     <a href="https://github.com/ehfazrezwan/mern-messenger-clone-backend">View Demo</a>